 Large groups of the same crop species in a particular area make an easy target for pests, which increases the need to spray large amounts of pesticides and chemicals.
 Moreover, planting the same crop across the same area over the years strips the soil of nutrients, leaving it weak and less fertile to support healthy plant growth.
 This is where crop rotation enters.

 Practiced as a system of organic farming today, crop cycle is not new in agriculture.
 It has been successfully used by farmers since BC centuries.
 In the ancient years, however, farmers were not aware of the science behind planting different crops in the same field year by year, nor did they know its impact on the soil, environment and other benefits.
 Crop rotation was only practiced because of the seasonal calendar of crop plantation, which was followed traditionally to guide planting patterns.

-To better understand why crop rotation is so popular amongst modern farmers, let’s take a close look at the process, its basic principles and benefits.
+To better understand why crop rotation in australia is so popular amongst modern farmers, let’s take a close look at the process, its basic principles and benefits.

 What is Crop Rotation?

 In addition to improving crop and soil health, crop cycle help you deter pests and insects that attack specific plant species.
 Changing crops planted in one particular area routinely and strategically, breaks the pest’s or crop disease’s lifecycle, reducing or eliminating the need for chemical spraying and crop losses.

 Principles of Crop Rotation